-During the Dansstage, 8 workshops will be offered simultaneously, at different levels.
+The Dansstage offers workshops at different levels.
 During your registration you can indicate your preference for the group you want to be in, so we know approximately how large the groups will be.

-Since we want to keep the group sizes as evenly spread as possible, we might have to rearrange groups.
-Therefore you might end up in a different group than you initially indicated.
-During the weekend some adjustments may also be made if it turns out that you do not fit into the group for which you have signed up.
+Before or during the weekend, some adjustments may be made if groups become too big or it turns out that you do not fit into the group for which you have signed up.
 In both of these cases, the rearrangement will of course be done in consultation.

 To help you estimate your level, you’ll find a description of each group below.